the-avicodo/Data-Jobs-Analysis-SQL/README.md

 ## Software Used
 In this project, I used **PostGreSQL** as my database management system.
 It is a free, open source software that I found supports SQL queries very well.

-I also used **VS Code** to write queries and push to and pull to this repository.
+I also used **VS Code** to write queries and push to and pull from this repository.
 ## Dataset
 The dataset consists of four tables:
 - **job_postings_fact** - Contains job posting information of data jobs from 2023